salrashid123/go-tpm-wrapping/README.md

    --tpm-path="127.0.0.1:2341"
 ```

 ### Session Encryption

-Each operation uses encrypted sessions but by default, the library interrogates the TPM for the current EK directly.
+Each operation uses [encrypted sessions](https://trustedcomputinggroup.org/wp-content/uploads/TCG_CPU_TPM_Bus_Protection_Guidance_Passive_Attack_Mitigation_8May23-3.pdf) by default and interrogates the TPM for the current EK directly.

 If for whatever reason you want to specify the "name" of the EK to to use, set the `--tpm-session-encrypt-with-name=` parameter shown below